Domio raises $100M in equity and debt to take on Airbnb and hotels with its curated apartments – TechCrunch

 Although Airbnb has grown to be nearly as ubiquitous as hotels (and perhaps even more prominent, depending on who you are talking to), the wider travel and accommodation market is still ripe for the taking, estimated to reach $171 billion by 2023 and the highest growth sector in the travel industry.

-“Airbnb has taught us that hotels are not the only to stay,” said Hans Tung, GGV’s managing partner.
+“Airbnb has taught us that hotels are not the only place to stay,” said Hans Tung, GGV’s managing partner.
 “Domio is capitalizing on the global shift in short-term travel and the consumer demand for branded experiences.
-From my travels around the world, there is a large, underserved audience – millennials, families, business teams – who prefer the combined benefits of an apartment and hotel in a single branded experience.”
+From my travels around the world, there is a large, underserved audience — millennials, families, business teams — who prefer the combined benefits of an apartment and hotel in a single branded experience.”

 I mentioned to Roberts that the leasing model reminded me a little of WeWork, which itself does not own the property it curates and turns into office space for its tenants.
-(The Softbank investor connection is interesting in that regard.)
+(The SoftBank investor connection is interesting in that regard.)
 Roberts was very quick to say that it’s not the same kind of business, even if both are based around leased property re-rented out to tenants.

-“One of the things we liked about Domio is that is very capital efficient,” said Tung, “focusing on the model and payback period.
-The short-term nature of customer stays and the combination of experience/price required for to maintain loyal customers are natural enforcers of efficient unit economics.”
+“One of the things we liked about Domio is that is very capital-efficient,” said Tung, “focusing on the model and payback period.
+The short-term nature of customer stays and the combination of experience/price required to maintain loyal customers are natural enforcers of efficient unit economics.”

 “For GGV, Domio stands out in two ways,” he continued.
-“First, CEO Jay Roberts and the Domio team’s emphasis on execution is impressive, with expansion in to 12 cities in just three years.
+“First, CEO Jay Roberts and the Domio team’s emphasis on execution is impressive, with expansion into 12 cities in just three years.
 They have the right combination of vision, speed and agility.
 Domio’s model can readily tap into the global opportunity as they have ambition to scale to new markets.
 The global travel and tourism spend is $2.8 trillion with 5 billion annual tourists.
-Global travellers like having the flexibility and convenience of both an apartment and hotel – with Domio they can have both.”
+Global travelers like having the flexibility and convenience of both an apartment and hotel — with Domio they can have both.”